zwjyyc/finch/README.md

 You are more than welcome to send an email to me in English / Chinese for any suggestion or question, I will try my best to answer as soon as I see it.
 ## Installation
-First get the project folder
+You can get the whole project by the following command, however, it is large.
+It is recommended to partially download the files you need.
 ```
 git clone https://github.com/zhedongzheng/finch.git
 ```